 Daily Draw: The Green Witch Tarot, King of Chalices/Cups

 In medieval Europe food was a prime economic and religious concern.
-Medieval people regarded gluttony askingchalices the major form of lust, fasting as the hardest renunciation and eating as the most basic way of communing with God.
+Medieval people regarded gluttony as the major form of lust, fasting as the hardest renunciation and eating as the most basic way of communing with God.
 Peter Brown observes that ‘in the straightened Mediterranean, the kingdom of heaven had to have something to do with food and drink’

 In the later thirteenth and fourteenth famine was on the rise.
 Unpleasant stories of hoarding merchants, cannibalism and infanticide in the sources suggest hunger and even starvation were not uncommon.
 The capacity to over-eat or give away food to the less fortunate was a mark of privilege or aristocratic status.
 What we now call conspicuous consumption medieval people called magnanimity or largesse.